stateio/letterpress-lexicographer/README.md

 Warning
 -------
-This should be considered experimental software!
-We are not liable for any damage to your equipment when using this software.

 Please be advised that the words will be permanently added to your letterpress dictionary.
-If you want to reset the game to the regular state, you can just reinstall the app.
+If you want to reset the game to the regular state, you will have to reinstall Letterpress.

+This software modifies application files on your iDevice.
+It should be considered experimental.
+Use at your own risk.